0

 • Does the team have any ability gaps?

-• Does the management team have reasonable expectations for the outcomes and deliverables for the project?
+• Does the management team have reasonable expectations for the outcomes and deliverables of the project?

 • Has the team clearly and deeply studied the use cases?